 For this process to work you need to control of the email addresses.

 - In each user, go in to the Properties, then the "Email Addresses" tab.
-On that tab is a selection for "Automatically updates email addresses based on recipient policy".
+On that tab is a selection for "Automatically update email address based on email address policy".
 This should be cleared so that it isn't enabled.

 - Hit apply for that setting to take effect, but don't close that tab.

-- Now change the email address to be your preferred address - including making it default or reply to address (Exchange 2007) as required.
+- Now change the email address to be your preferred address - including making it the reply to address as required.